spencertipping/bipolar/README.md

 ## Top-line issues
-**If you're contemplating suicide or having an affair or other terrible decisions and don't have anyone to talk to, or don't want to talk to the people you do have, and you've heard that suicide hotlines are awful, which I've also heard but never verified:** email me and I'll reply.
-You can also join [https://dev.spencertipping.com](https://dev.spencertipping.com), which has a [#bipolar channel](https://dev.spencertipping.com/channel/bipolar) where atypical states of mind are the norm.
-You wouldn't be the first person I've talked to for hours when they were considering suicide, and as someone who's considered it many times (and lost my mom to it) I have opinions about when it does and doesn't make sense.
-[Here's where I stand on suicide prevention if you're curious, and also why I think police should never be involved in mental illness even if they sometimes save lives.](making-of.md#code-switching-and-suicide-prevention)

 **If you are using alcohol as a medication:** I did this too, it's very dangerous, and there are safer and more fun alternatives that don't result in hangovers or long-term brain damage.
 [I have a whole page about this.](alcohol-substitution.md)

 **If you're using heroin as medication:** I haven't done this, but there is evidence that links heroin dependence to MTHFR/CBS enzyme impairments and elevated homocysteine ([source](https://www.omicsonline.org/open-access-pdfs/methylene-tetra-hydrofolate-reductase-c677t-gene-polymorphism-in-heroin-dependence-2155-6105-1000226.pdf)), both of which can be addressed with over-the-counter methylfolate and methylated B12.
 I have the MTHFR C677T mutation and it caused substantial depression+anxiety before I started taking activated folate.
 See the methylation section on the [neurotransmitters page](neurotransmitters.md) for an explanation of why this happens.